 Situated on a side street off Wentworth, this place seems small, but there’s an upstairs that can be used for private parties.
 They’re known for their fresh seafood (there’s a tank filled with lobster and crab right in the back of the dining room), and there are always some specials that shouldn’t be overlooked.
 The bao “taco” is a great appetizer, and the slightly sweet walnut shrimp and the chili spiced dungeness crab are standout entrees.

-When it’s 3am and you want sizzling beef, salt and pepper squid, congee, or just about anything else, Chi Cafe in Chinatown Square is your answer.
-This place is open 8am-4am almost every day of the week and stays open 24 hours on weekends, which means it has you covered for breakfast, second breakfast, lunch, dinner, second dinner, drunk dinner, and hangover.
+When it’s 1am and you want sizzling beef, salt and pepper squid, congee, or just about anything else, Chi Cafe in Chinatown Square is your answer.
+This place is open 4pm-2am almost every day of the week, which means it has you covered for dinner, second dinner, drunk dinner, and hangover.
 The menu is long, so make sure your friend you’ve been out with all night doesn’t fall asleep while deciding what to order.
 Be prepared for this place to get slammed when the bars close.

-Memoir is a stall in the Richland Center food court in Chinatown.
+Memoir is another stall in the Richland Center food court.
 It’s a dry hot pot operation, and the Szechuan flavors happening here are incredible.
 You pick your ingredients from the counter (things like rice cakes, noodles, meat, seafood, and veggies), put them in your bucket, and hand it over.
 It will come back to you as a delicious and perfectly cooked platter of food.
 The level of heat is adjustable, and the dish comes with rice to balance out the spice.
 No matter what meal you create, you’ll think about it for days after eating here.

 QXY specializes in handmade broth-filled dumplings (different from xiao long bao), which are available steamed, boiled, or fried.
 You can choose fillings like pork and pickled cabbage, shrimp and leek, or egg and pepper.
 The interior of the restaurant looks a little like a fancy wooden shoebox out of a design magazine, and you can see the kitchen making everything to order.
 Bring a group of friends and order as many combinations as possible.